YaCnDehfuli/Website_Design/docs/development.md

 6. Create the commit only after approval.
 7. Verify author date, committer date, commit message, and clean status.

 Pushing and deployment are separate actions and require explicit authorization.
+Follow the [managed deployment and release runbook](deployment.md) when a release is approved.